hrushikeshbitkar1408/myRepository/README.md

 # myRepository
 This repository is a collection of few of my work samples.
 It contains the following samples:
+* **Basics of Networking Protocols**: This article is intended to give the audience a quick summary and help them understand the basic networking protocols, their meanings, and their application.
 * **Quick Reference Guide on Generating Prompts Effectively**: This is a Quick Reference Guide on generating effective prompts, designed to help users craft precise and impactful AI inputs.
 Using a free Canva template, I have customized the layout to present key concepts in a clear, structured, and visually engaging format.
 * **API Documentation**: You can access the following links to check out the API documentation samples:
 Postman API Docs: https://documenter.getpostman.com/view/43143434/2sAYkBtMHC (A basic API that fetches user details)